wuz/wuz.sh-2023/writing/announcing_stdio__a_community_for_human_engineers.md

 stage: 3
 ---

+> I'm no longer working STDIO, but this post remains for posterity!

 Hey friends!
 It's been a little over a week since I've posted and I feel like I am loosing some of my drive.
 To get it kickstarted back up, I'd love to announce a new side project I am working on!
 So without further ado, check out **stdio**.

 # What is it?